fontys-university-projects/pavemind/README.md

 > The Documentation is using the OpenAPI Standard, which can be read by tools like Swagger, in this case I am using [Stoplight Studio](https://stoplight.io/studio).
 Which makes documentation reading, writing and API testing easier.

 The documentation can be found in "pavemind-express/doc" folder, if Spotlight opens doc folder it will load all the OpenAPI configurations.

+Note the API documentation is already hosted on https://pavemind-doc.fhict-dev.com/#/

 ### Frontend
 - [x] Navigation Bar